tenymakuach/alx-low_level_programming/0x00-hello_world/README.md

-C program that prints the words Programming is like building a multilingual puzzle
+C program that prints 'with proper grammar, but the outcome is a piece of art,'